TheTipo01/roberto/README.md

 `/preghiera` - Randomly select a custom command

 `/addcustom <custom command> <text>` - Creates a custom command to say inputted text out loud.
 The bot will replace <god> with a random evangelical figure and <dict> with a random adjective

 `/custom <custom_command>` - Executes a previously created custom command

 `/rmcustom <custom command>` - Removes a custom command

+`/stop` - Stops the bot from speaking